 Another example would be someone who has just lost their job and is frantically trying to work out what to do next.
 If your business was career coaching then your conversion optimised website would engage the person to perhaps download a guide on how to pick yourself up after losing your job and/or have a strong call to action for them to contact you to make an appointment with you directly.
 In this example, your career coaching is what they need for them to get their ultimate problem solved – to get another job.

-If you have any questions about optimising your existing website for conversions or if you’re thinking about designing a new website for your business, please comment below and I’ll get back to you with an answer to the best of my ability.
-Alternatively you can book a time with me here http://www.meetme.so/timlumsden.
+If you have any questions about optimising your existing website for conversions or if you’re thinking about designing a new website for your business, please shoot me an email to email@example.com and I’ll get back to you with an answer as soon as possible.